 Sullivan's Island Lighthouse .
 Charleston .
 South Carolina .
 Watercolor .
 12" x 9"

 ... the Sullivan's Island Light, also known as Charleston Lighthouse, was turned on with twenty-eight million candlepower of light in 1962.
 It is a modern, concrete, steel & aluminum, triangular tube, 163 feet tall... complete with an interior elevator.
 The tower was designed by Jack Graham, a 1957 graduate of the School of Architecture under Louis Kahn at the University of Pennsylvania.
 The Charleston Light sits to the north of Charleston Harbor and serves as a replacement and auxiliary for the old Morris Island Lighthouse which is located south of the harbor entrance.
 Ownership & maintenance of the Charleston Light was transferred from the Coast Guard to the National Park Service in 2008 and the facility is rarely open to the public.
-It stands as the last stalwart lighthouse built by in the United States by the Federal Government.
+It stands as the brightest and last, stalwart lighthouse built by in the United States by the Federal Government.